The Best of Everything

 Another powerful presence here is Ernest Torrence (also Joan's co-star in '28's Across to Singapore and '29's Untamed).
 Egads, what a big, leering galoot of a man!
 His scenes with Gilbert, whether they're brawling or trying to outwit each other, are intense and interesting because of both the psychological and physical acting power each possesses.
 As described in the Films of JC book synopsis, the first part of the movie focuses on Jerry and Red's rivalry, as they compete for money, women, and daredevil glory around the globe.
 Maybe seeing more of this psychological backstory of the two men would have made this a 3-star rather than 2-1/2-star film for me.
 As is, it's a decent adventure tale, simply plotted, with a love interest thrown in, with points given for the acting chops of the two male leads.

-Joan would have to develop for a few more years before she'd have the onscreen wattage of Gilbert (or of Lon Chaney, for that matter, whom she also co-starred with in 1927).
+Joan would have to develop for a few more years before she'd have the onscreen wattage of Gilbert (or of Lon Chaney, for that matter, with whom she also co-starred in 1927).
 By the time she began appearing with Clark Gable in 1931, she had definitely summoned the inner resources necessary to hold her own and project against a strong, charismatic male co-star.
 Here, though, she's still a bit of a lightweight.

 Movie Posters: